We went to 10 immersive retail activations. Some of these experiences were truly adding value to the shopping experience. Others... not so much.

 Here's what we found:

-One of our unexpected favorite immersive retail experiences we hadn’t even planned to visit.
-Farm Rio is a Brazillian fashion brand that’s recently opened their first US store in SoHo.
-So how does a relatively unknown Brazillian brand command attention in one of the world’s busiest retail centers?
+Be Authentic - One of our unexpected favorite immersive retail experiences we hadn’t even planned to visit.
+Farm Rio is a Brazilian fashion brand that’s recently opened their first US store in SoHo.
+So how does a relatively unknown Brazilian brand command attention in one of the world’s busiest retail centers?
 By creating a beach paradise.
 Some strategic placed tropical plants and a sandy floor are really all they needed to create a physical translation for the brand.
 And it works.
 Why?
 Because not only is the activation truthful, it’s also fun and instagramable.

 High-Tech Activations are Risky

 One of the only stores that managed to use high-tech in a way that actually served their customer was Amazon Go and that’s the result of many millions of dollars and years of development.
 Download the app.
 Pick your products and walk out.
 Perfect for locals and work breaks.

 By contrast, Rebecca Minkoff’s smart dressing rooms left us wanting.
 The first employee we spoke to seemed to know nothing about them.
 Then with a little exploration, we found out they didn’t work.

 The real question is, “does a luxury accessory brand with only around 40 pieces of clothing in their catalog need a high-tech dressing room?”
 Low engagement may be why the brand stopped maintaining the tech and training their sales people.

 High-tech dressing rooms can work.
 Reformation, an innovative minimalist retail company with a strong e-commerce presence has seamless tech assisted dressing rooms that feel on brand.

 Successful activations engage the audience with the product in a tactile way